vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 }
 [/block]

->❗ We strongly advise against using the <span class=\"api pg-type type-get\">GET</span>[List Payment Methods](https://developers.vtex.com/vtex-developer-docs/reference/paymentmethods) to proceed with the implementation.
+>❗ We strongly advise against using the <span class="api pg-type type-get">GET</span>[List Payment Methods](https://developers.vtex.com/vtex-developer-docs/reference/paymentmethods) to proceed with the implementation.
 This route is obsolete and it will be deprecated in soon - early 2021

 [block:callout]
 {